osism/testbed/docs/source/deployment.rst

 .. note::

    When deploying all additional OpenStack services, the use of nodes with at least 32 GByte memory is recommended.
-Then 104 GByte memory are required.
+Then 104 GByte memory in total are required.

 Software
 --------